TheJacksonLaboratory/marea/README.md

     └── marea_python.sh
 ```
 _marea_python.sh_ builds a singularity container _marea_python.sif_ from _marea_python.def_ with the latest
-version of python and other requirements listed in Section 1. _download.sh_ downloads from NCBI the gzipped
+version of python and other requirements listed in step 1. _download.sh_ downloads from NCBI the gzipped
 _.xml_ files for PubMed articles. _filter.sh_ extracts _.txt_ files from the _.xml_ and then identifies
 relevant articles according to the specified MeSH descriptors (as explained in step 4). _concept_recog.sh_
-leverages the concept recognition information from Pubtator Central to replace text with concept identifiers
+consumes the concept recognition information from Pubtator Central to replace text with concept identifiers
 in the titles and abstracts of relevant articles (step 5).

-Edit these scripts to change
+Edit these slurm scripts to change
 * the email address for slurm messages
 * the directories to which files are written
 * the MeSH descriptors for relevance filtering

 On sumner, these scripts can be run in the __singularity__ directory with
 ```
 sbatch -q batch <scriptname>.sh